Set Current Location

 Restaurant Greetje is located in one of the most enchanting districts of old Amsterdam.
 The restaurant has a fabulous view overlooking the Montelbaanse Tower.
 Cuisine includes delicious but often overlooked traditional Dutch meals, which are being brought back to life by the chefs.
 Greetje's menus are filled with specialties cooked with fresh and organic ingredients from local sources.
 For example, they have a homemade grilled veal loin with mashed potatoes and a stew of braised wild boar with curly kale.
 Don't forget to pair these wonderful dishes with a nice glass of wine.

-InterContinental Amstel is arguably the most luxurious and most expensive hotel in Amsterdam.
-Notable regular guests include celebrities such as Madonna and the Rolling Stones.
-Located next to the old city center, this hotel is beautifully situated on the banks of the Amstel and has a lovely riverside terrace, as well as a garden.
-The Carré Theatre is within walking distance, and all other city landmarks, museums, restaurants and clubs are within easy access by tram, metro, and water taxi.
-Also, there is a fitness room on site, and nearby you will find a jogging track, tennis courts, racquetball courts, and a championship golf course.
+InterContinental Amstel offers one of the most regal stays in Amsterdam.
+Notable regular guests here include celebrities such as Madonna and the Rolling Stones.
+Located next to the old city center, the hotel is beautifully situated on the banks of the Amstel and has a lovely riverside terrace as well as a garden.
+Its elegant interiors feature ornate chandeliers, stunning marble floors, and antique staircases.
+Offering a heated pool, a Jacuzzi, and an elaborate fitness club, InterContinental Amstel ensures a truly luxurious stay for its guests.
+The Carré Theatre is within walking distance, and all other city landmarks, museums, restaurants, and clubs are within easy access by tram, metro, and water taxi.

 Elegant and stylish are apt words for the College Hotel.
 The 40 designer rooms are unique and well-appointed.
 The hotel has conference rooms with varying seating capacities perfect for business meetings, and they can also host weddings and private parties.
 The name is derived from its beautiful 19th-century building which was originally a school.
 The acclaimed College Hotel Restaurant is housed in the former gymnasium of the school and serves contemporary Dutch fare.
 Well-known international guests have visited this chic boutique hotel.